boveyking/fullstack/readme.md

      async def health_check():
      /api/health is the pattern and def health_check() is fucntion to handle this api

+## development /improve/customize
+this template already wired frontend and backend and database, dev can quickly customize based on their aplication
+- change frontend page and compoent
+- add endpoints in backend
+- add schema,  change data

 ## docker file
 - env variables